UniSwarm/uDevkit-SDK/support/archi/dspic33ak/README.md

 |[dsPIC33AK64MC106](http://microchip.com/dsPIC33AK64MC106)   |  64 kb|  16 kb| 64|
 |[dsPIC33AK128MC106](http://microchip.com/dsPIC33AK128MC106) | 128 kb|  16 kb| 64|

-### MC10X subfamily
+### MC2XX subfamily

-MP20X with more peripherals and memory :
+MP10X with more peripherals and memory :

+- 2 more timer
+- 1 more SPI
+- 6 more CLC
+- 3 more QEI
+- 8 more PWM
+- 3 more ADC modules
--
+- 5 more MCCP/SCCP modules
+- Internal core is generated from an integrated buck

+> ⚠️ Note: Need additionnal inductor and capacitor for buck (4 pins are dedicated to buck)

 |Compatible devices|Program|Data|Pins|
 |---------|--:|--:|--:|